 Available for immediate download!

-Buy all three programs in this series now and save 10%.
+Buy all three trainings in this series now and save 10%.
 Discount automatically applied at checkout.

 Eating nourishes the tissues, which in turn nourish the mind and emotions.
 It is essential to bring positive attention and reverence to the process of food selection, preparation, consumption, and digestion.
 Ideally, meals should be enjoyed in a state of mental, emotional, and physical serenity.

-Ayurvedic Dietary Principles, Part 2 explores each Dosha in detail and presents common-sense rules for making dietary choices tailored to your individual needs.
+Ayurvedic Dietary Principles, Training 2 explores each Dosha in detail and presents common-sense rules for making dietary choices tailored to your individual needs.

-The final lecture in this series, Ayurvedic Daily Lifestyle, helps us create a daily routine that brings us into harmony with the rhythms of nature.
+The final training in this workshop series, Ayurvedic Daily Lifestyle, helps us create a daily routine that brings us into harmony with the rhythms of nature.